ba-ddou/mobile-technical-test-api/readme.md

 );
 ```

-# **Technical test requirements**
+# **Technical test**

 ## **Topic**

-Building an android app with a web socket based real-time communications module that runs in the background.
+Building an android app with a robust web socket based real-time communications module.

 > You can build the app using either react-native or a fully native android platform (Java or Kotlin).

+## **Context**

+In a real world on demand food delivery platform, one of the important features is the real-time driver GPS coordinate tracking.
+This is acheived by continuously streaming the driver's coordinates from the driver app to the server and then streaming them to the customer app using web sockets.
+For optimal UX, the socket connection must stay open and the driver's coordinates must be kept up to date at all times even when the app is running in the background.

+The Mock API documented above is a dumbed down version of the real-time driver coordinates stream functionality.
+And it will allow you to emulate a simplified version of the customer app's driver tracking feature.

 ## **Requirements**

 - Users must be able to turn the socket connection ON or OFF from a switch in the UI.
-- Display the counter value (received through the socket ) in the app's UI while the socket connection is open.
+- Data received throught the socket connection must be displayed in the app's UI.
-- Display the counter value (received through the socket ) in a sticky notification at all times while the socket connection is open.
-- The socket connection must run in the background i.e persist and keep the counter value up to date even while the app is closed.
+- Data received throught the socket connection must be displayed to the user at all times, even when the app is closed or in the background.

 ### **Evaluation criteria**